-Working Towards At Above Beyond You have planned a social Action You have provided an adequate social action plan and made some form of You have provided a detailed social action plan and made a valid personal contribution to You have provided a detailed social action plan and made an effective personal contribution You have yet to take appropriate Social Action personal contribution to the social action the social action to the social action You have planned/drafted a report that outlines a Human Rights and Social Justice issue You have provided a report on personal involvement in a social justice and human rights action You have provided an in depth report on personal involvement in a social justice and human rights action.

-NCEA Achieved NCEA Achievement with Merit NCEA Achievement with Excellence Report on personal involvement in a social justice and human rights action.
-Report, in-depth, on personal involvement in a social justice and human rights action.
-Comprehensively report on personal involvement in a social justice and human rights action.
+Working towards Achieved Merit Excellence You have: You have: You have: You have: yet to plan and take appropriate Social Action provided an adequate social action plan and made some form of personal contribution provided a detailed social action plan and made a valid personal contribution provided a detailed social action plan and made an effective personal contribution provided a report on personal involvement in a social justice and human rights action. - NCEA Achieved NCEA Achievement with Merit NCEA Achievement with Excellence Report on personal Report, in-depth, on Comprehensively report personal involvement in a social justice and human rights action. -- -- --- --

 This assessment activity requires you to plan and take social action on an issue you have become informed about.
-The Human Rights/Social Justice issue is the importance of fair trade in relation to one of the following topics: bananas, coffee, tea or the garment industry (fast fashion) topics.
+The Human Rights/Social Justice issue is based on one social injustice that is is occurring in a country of your choice eg: Child Labour in Zambia, Poverty in South Africa, Child Marriages in India or Police Britality in USA.
 The issue may be a local, regional, national, or international.
 You are required to investigate and evaluate a range of possible Social Action organisations/ Social Actions a person could take in response to this issue.
 You then need to implement/take part in one action.
 Your Social Action must be associated with an established Social Action organisation.
 You are required to make a personal contribution to this social justice and human rights action.
 Finally, you will prepare a report describing your issue and your personal involvement in the social action.